alphagov/govuk-import-export-prototype/guide/report-moved-goods-intrastat/when-you-must-register.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-The government uses the Intrastat system to collect international trade statistics from businesses.
+You must [register for Intrastat](https://www.uktradeinfo.com/ Intrastat/ElectronicSubmission/Internet/Pages/Internet.aspx) if, in the last calendar year, your business either:

-You must [register to use Intrastat on the UK Trade Info website](https://www.uktradeinfo.com/ Intrastat/ElectronicSubmission/Internet/Pages/Internet.aspx) if you’re a VAT registered business, and:
+- moved more than £250,000 worth of goods to other EU countries

-- you moved more than £250,000 worth of goods to other EU countries in the last calendar year, or
+- received more than £1.5 million worth of goods from other EU countries

-- you received more than £1.5 million worth of goods from other EU countries in the last calendar year
+^If your business isn’t VAT registered, you don’t need to register for Intrastat.^

-When you have registered, you must [make monthly Intrastat declarations](/guide/report-moved-goods-intrastat/make-intrastat-declaration.html).
+When you’ve registered, you must [make monthly Intrastat declarations](/guide/report-moved-goods-intrastat/make-intrastat-declaration.html).

 ##What counts towards the £250,000 or £1.5 million total